Distributed Estimation of State and Parameters in Multi-Agent Cooperative Load Manipulation: Decentralized Observability-based Control

-The use of the simple local control action of Proposition~\ref{prop:bounded_nonvanishing_omega} ensures the sought observability conditions under the very mild conditions~\eqref{eq:critical_init_cond}.
+The use of the local control action in Proposition~\ref{prop:bounded_nonvanishing_omega} ensures the sought observability conditions under the very mild conditions specified in~\eqref{eq:critical_init_cond}.
 However, it causes the load CoM velocity to grow linearly over time (see, e.g.,~\eqref{eq:lls_mass}).
-Therefore, it is wise to modify that control action by periodically changing the direction of the common force (i.e., switching between $\mathbf{f}^*$ and $-\mathbf{f}^*$ on a periodical basis).
-In this way, the CoM velocity will oscillate bounded around zero.
+Therefore, it is wise to modify the proposed control action by periodically changing the direction of the common force (i.e., switching between $\mathbf{f}^*$ and $-\mathbf{f}^*$ on a periodical basis).
+In this way, the CoM velocity will boundedly oscillate around zero.

-It is also important to have available a control strategy that is able to stop the load motion if needed (like, e.g., at the end of all the estimation phases).
-In the following result we show that another simple control strategy can be effectively used for braking or stopping purposes.
+It is also important to define a control strategy that is able to stop the load motion if needed (like, e.g., at the end of all the estimation phases).
+This is provided in the following.

 \begin{prop} Assume that the following local control rule is used: $\mathbf{f}_i=-b \mathbf{v}_{C_i}$, $\tau_i=0$, $\forall i=1 \ldots n$, with $b>0$.
 Then, both $\omega$ and $\mathbf{v}_C$ converge asymptotically to zero with a convergence rate that is proportional to $b$.